 Process Automation in Retail

-Before we get on to the detail, let’s take a look at the benefits of Robotic Process Automation in any industry.
+How can process automation in retail benefit the industry?
+Well, before we get on to the detail, let’s take a look at the benefits of Robotic Process Automation (RPA) in any industry.

 What is Robotic Process Automation?